Brantley Gilbert: Personal life

 In 2013, Gilbert embarked on an eight-day USO tour to entertain American service members stationed in Italy and Kuwait.

 Brantley Gilbert was in a near-fatal truck accident when he was 19.
 Gilbert is an active Christian, and his song "My Faith In You", from his album Just as I Am, speaks of his faith.
-In May 2015, Gilbert got a tattoo showing his support of the Second Amendment to the United States Constitution.

 Gilbert headlined the NRA's Country Concert in February 2023.

-In April 2023, Gilbert smashed a can of Bud Light on stage after saying "Yeah, fuck that".
-Bud Light had recently become the focus of a boycott from conservatives because of a sponsored Instagram post by transgender activist Dylan Mulvaney.
+In April 2023, Gilbert smashed a can of Bud Light on stage after saying, "Yeah, fuck that."
+Bud Light had recently become the focus of a boycott from conservatives because of a sponsored Instagram post by transgender woman, Dylan Mulvaney.

+Gilbert joined Real American Beer in February 2026 as a partner and investor.

 Relationships

 It was announced in September 2012 that Brantley Gilbert was dating country music singer and actress Jana Kramer.
 They were engaged on January 20, 2013, his 28th birthday, but split in August 2013.

-In October 2014, Gilbert got engaged to Amber Cochran, a teacher, after reconnecting as they first dated in high school.
+In October 2014, Gilbert got engaged to Amber Cochran, a teacher, after they reconnected after dating in high school.
 The couple were married in June 2015, and have three children.